beameio/beame-insta-ssl/README.md

 ## How do you guys make money?

 The main purpose here is to show to the world how the beame-sdk can be leveraged to create on-demand credentials and tunnels.
-We think you are going to like this idea, and generate many more beame credentials, for (a) authentication of your backend servers, (b) authentication of mobile clients, (c) authentication of users, and (d) encryption of cloud strage.
+We think you are going to like this idea and will generate many more beame credentials, for (a) authentication of your backend servers, (b) authentication of mobile clients, (c) authentication of users, and (d) encryption of cloud storage.

 ## What is the most common and valuable use case?
-I am developing for iOS, and I want to test my web application against my backend code, but it is much more convinient for me to test locally.
+I am developing for iOS, and I want to test my web application against my backend code, but it is much more convenient for me to test locally.
 Beame allows me to expose my local development server to the mobile device with SSL terminated at my local workstation.

-## What is the difference between terminating and non terminating ?
+## What is the difference between terminating and non-terminating ?

-Ultimately, non-terminating is better, but requires more set up.
+Ultimately, non-terminating is better, but requires more setup.
 You need to inject the certificates.

 ## How much data can I transfer?

 Right now we are not limiting it, but might if we get unreasonable usage.

-## Can I loose my beame domain?
+## Can I lose my beame domain?

 Yes.
 If you use it for phishing we will blacklist it and revoke your cert.

-# How do you begin using the beame-insta-ssl?
+# How do I begin using the beame-insta-ssl?

 	sudo npm install -g https://github.com/beameio/beame-insta-ssl.git